berlinbrown/SourceCodeAnalysisDatabase/README.md

 SourceCodeAnalysisDatabase
 ==========================

-This project consists of analysis of open source code projects
+This project consists of analysis of open source code projects including lines of code, testability rating and performance ratings.

 ### Lines of source for top Java projects